TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 In established applications, even the smallest changes can have a significant impact that may not be predictable or obvious.
 Presenting an application change to a “test” audience of users and observing their behavior can add empirical data to the process of making improvements.
 This can increase conversion rates or alter desired user behavior.

 [Google famously tested over 40 different shades of blue for ad links](https://www.theguardian.com/technology/2014/feb/05/why-google-engineers-designers), resulting in a final color choice that added nearly $200M in revenue.
-A/B testing allows companies to make informed decisions based on quantitative data points and analytics.
-These decisions can increase desired user behavior and may help identify more efficient or cost-effective solutions.
+As you will see in the upcoming discussion, A/B testing allows companies to make informed decisions about features, design choices, or even hardware based on quantitative data points and analytics.
+Changes to the application based on these decisions can increase desired user behavior and may help identify more efficient or cost-effective solutions.
 A/B testing prior to rollout also reduces the risk of making a detrimental design choice based on perceived aesthetic preference of a designer, developer, or executive rather than actual user behavior.

 ## Hypotheses, experiments, and results

 **A/B testing** (also called split testing) is a tool that is used to compare the way users engage with two or more distinct versions of a website.
 Those versions may have visible differences in the user interface, or there may be differences in hardware, software, or APIs that may not be visible to the user but could otherwise affect the user experience.

 Prior to conducting an A/B test, a company will create a **hypothesis** about how a modification is expected to impact a specific user behavior.
-Next, a **variation** of the original site is created that features the proposed change, and an A/B test tool is used to direct a certain percentage of users to the variant and a certain percentage to the control.
+Next, a **variant** of the original site is created that features the proposed change, and an A/B test tool is used to direct a certain percentage of users to the variant and a certain percentage to the control.